-- (i) when the person to be served inspected the particulars recorded in an electronic or magnetic record to be served, displayed by the methods specified by the Rules of the Supreme Court; - (ii) when the person to be served recorded the particulars recorded in an electronic or magnetic record to be served in a file stored on a computer used by such person; or - (iii) when one week elapses from the day when the notice under the main clause of paragraph (1) of the preceding Article is sent. - (2) The period during which the person to be served is prevented from making the inspection under item (i) of the preceding paragraph or the recording under item (ii) of that paragraph due to grounds not attributable thereto is not included in the period under item (iii) of that paragraph.

-- (Special Provisions Concerning Persons Required to Make Notification to Receive Service by Means of Electronic Data Processing System) - Article 109-4 (1) Notwithstanding the provisions of the proviso to Article 109-2, paragraph (1), the service under the provisions of Article 109-2, paragraph (1) to a person set forth in the items of Article 132-11, paragraph (1) may be made even in cases where the person has not made the notification under the proviso to that paragraph.
-In such a case, a notice under the main clause of that paragraph is not required. - (2) For the purpose of application of the provisions of the preceding Article in case of service pursuant to the provisions of the preceding paragraph, the phrase "the notice under the main clause of paragraph (1) of the preceding Article is sent" in item (iii), paragraph (1) of that Article is deemed to be replaced with "the measure under the main clause of paragraph (1) of the preceding Article is taken."
+- (i) when the person to be served has inspected something that has been made to show the information recorded in the record to be served through the means specified by the Rules of the Supreme Court; - (ii) when the person to be served has recorded the information that has been recorded in the record to be served in a file prepared on the computer they are using; or - (iii) once one week has passed since the day when the notice under the main clause of paragraph (1) of the preceding Article was sent. - (2) Any period during which the person to be served is prevented from inspecting as referred to in item (i) of the preceding paragraph or from recording the information referred to in item (ii) of that paragraph due to grounds not attributable to that person is not included in the calculation of the period referred to in item (iii) of that paragraph. - (Special Provisions on Persons Required to File a Notification Indicating a Willingness for an Electronic Data Processing System to Be Used to Serve Them) - Article 109-4 (1) Notwithstanding the proviso to Article 109-2, paragraph (1), a person stated in the items of Article 132-11, paragraph (1) may be served as under the provisions of Article 109-2, paragraph (1) even if the person has not filed the notification under the proviso to that paragraph.
+In such a case, the notice under the main clause of that paragraph is not required. - (2) To apply the provisions of the preceding Article if service is effected pursuant to the provisions of the preceding paragraph, the phrase "the notice under the main clause of paragraph (1) of the preceding Article was sent" in item (iii), paragraph (1) of that Article is deemed to be replaced with "the measures under the main clause of paragraph (1) of the preceding Article were taken".